nhuntwalker/hip_hop_profanity/README.md

 - **list_of_rappers.txt, lyrics_links.txt, wikitext.txt**: text files produced during the process for easy access to necessary web pages and data from those pages.

+- **money_plot.jpg**: the main result from my analysis; the top is a frequency plot of profanity counts per year from the top selling hip hop albums.
+The bottom is a frequency plot of word counts normalized by the number of albums sold that year

+- **crunkjuice.jpg**: a proof of concept for word counts; word count bar chart for Crunk Juice by Lil Jon & The East Side Boyz

+- **topalbumshisto.jpg**: a visualization of album counts; album count per year from my list of top hip hop albums

+- **nas_words.jpg**: another proof of concept for word counts; word count bar chart for I Am by Nas

+- **albummosaic.png**: a mosaic of every album cover art linked to the abums I used

 - **new_tracksearches/**: lyric text files for each track

 - **new_albumsearch/**: text files for each album searched